plmqaz-bot/wholeren/README.md

 .
 edit init.sql to create the procedures --DONE

-less templates.
+less templates.  --DONE

-Names in template
+Names in template-- DONE

+Invoice View: add new, delete, view to split invoice to multiple service

+Service invoice View:

+Invoice controller: get invoices of one contract, update/delete invoice,

+Service Invoice, get service invoices of one Invoice,

 make a service to generally handle all forbidden requests, query errors,  redirect to appropriate page and return correct format --Stage 3.